🇨🇳 中文

 Tasks/5hr~225+ messages30–150 tasks6x Plus limits

 Bottom line: Codex CLI is the closest direct competitor.
-At $20/month it’s a bargain entry point, but the task limits are tighter.
+At $20/month (see ChatGPT pricing) it’s a bargain entry point, but the task limits are tighter.
 Claude Code on Max 5x offers significantly more headroom for heavy use.
 At the $200 tier, both are premium — choose based on model preference (Opus 4.6 vs. GPT-5.3).

 Claude Code vs. Windsurf